Dana Gas says IPR Wastani Petroleum seeks arbitration over cancelled Egypt deal

-Middle EastDana Gas says IPR Wastani Petroleum seeks arbitration over cancelled Egypt deal

-Dana Gas (DANA.AD) said on Wednesday that IPR Wastani Petroleum Ltd, a member of the IPR Energy Group, has requested arbitration after Dana Gas cancelled a sale of oil and gas assets in Egypt.
+DUBAI (Reuters) - Dana Gas said on Wednesday that IPR Wastani Petroleum Ltd, a member of the IPR Energy Group, has requested arbitration after Dana Gas cancelled a sale of oil and gas assets in Egypt.

 IPR Wastani Petroleum has submitted a request for arbitration, disputing Dana Gas’ right to terminate the sale and purchase and agreement, Dana Gas said.